Funding opportunity

 GAC 9: embedding trusted research

 The hub is expected to embed trusted research and innovation throughout their activities.
-EPSRC reserves the right to suspend the grant and withhold further payments if rusted research is not embedded throughout the programme or is deemed to be of an unacceptable standard by the EPSRC.
+We reserve the right to suspend the grant and withhold further payments if trusted research is not embedded throughout the programme or is deemed to be of an unacceptable standard by us.

 Supporting documents